google/santa/Docs/details/santabs.md

 santabs is quite simple and only does one thing.
 It generates non-execution events for the contents of a bundle.

-When there is an `exec()` that is blocked within a bundle a few things take place.
+When there is an `execve()` that is blocked within a bundle a few things take place.

 1. The highest ancestor bundle in the tree is found